Buy to Let Mortgages

 FOR ESTATE AGENTS AND SURVEYS, WE ACT AS INTRODUCERS ONLY.

-THE FCA DOES NOT REGULATE SOLICITORS AND WE ACT AS INTRODUCERS ONLY.
+THE FCA DOES NOT REGULATE CONVEYANCING and SOLICITORS SERVICES.
+WE ACT AS INTRODUCERS FOR CONVEYANCING and SOLICITORS SERVICES.